Keep calm, you can still have soft and hydrated curls in the summer.

 Dry, crunchy, crispy hair isn't cute.

-No one in the history of hair has gone on record raving about the having luxurious, parched curls.
+No one in the history of hair has gone on record raving about having luxurious, parched curls.
 I'm not talking about gel casts from styling products that you can easily scrunch out with a dab of oil or serum--but inherently dry, dehydrated, borderline tumbleweed hair.
 Summer heat is notorious for parching our curls, here's how to keep them soft all season.

 1. Drink water

-If you have chronically dry hair, your products may not be the only things to blame.
+If you have chronically dry hair, your products may not be to blame.
 Do you drink enough water?
 One of the keys to healthy, soft and strong hair is keep it hydrated.
 That starts from the inside out.
-If you have bubble hair, ask yourself how much water do I consume daily?
-The hair shaft is comprised of about 25% water.
-So drink up.
+If you have dry hair, ask yourself how much water do I consume daily?
+The hair shaft is comprised of about 25% water, so drink up.
 Your hair, skin, and insides will thank you.